-The MAPPED_SKY_SCI_PMOS also includes the identified cosmic ray signal in case the cosmic rays removal is requested (see configuration parameter --cosmics, Section 9.9.3, page 114).
+The MAPPED_SKY_SCI_PMOS also includes the identified cosmic ray signal in case the cosmic rays removal is requested (see configuration parameter --cosmics, Section 9.9.3, page 120).

-Configuration parameters directly affecting this product are --skymedian, --skylocal, --cosmics, --time_normalise, --startwavelength and --endwavelength.
+Configuration parameters directly affecting this product are --skymedian, --skylocal, --cosmics, --startwavelength and --endwavelength.

-Configuration parameters having significant impact are --skyalign, --flux, and --flatfield.
+Configuration parameters having significant impact are --skyalign, and --flatfield.

-OBJECT_TABLE_SCI_PMOS: FITS file with as many extensions as input scientific exposures, including tables which are an expansion of the input SLIT_LOCATION_PMOS table (see page 125), where the positions and the extraction spatial intervals of the detected object-spectra are also included.
-This file is only produced if the --check option is set and if any kind of sky subtraction is requested, otherwise no object-spectra detection or extraction is attempted.
-The object table columns are the following:
+OBJECT_TABLE_SCI_PMOS: FITS file with as many extensions as input scientific exposures, including tables which are an expansion of the input SLIT_LOCATION_PMOS table (see page 130), where the positions and the extraction spatial intervals of the detected object-spectra are also included.
+This file is only produced if any kind of sky subtraction is requested, otherwise no object-spectra detection or extraction is attempted.
+The object table columns are the following52:

 slit_id: Spectrum identification number.
 This column is uninteresting for slit identification, because the beam from each slit is split in two paths.
-Use solvern pain id for slit identification nain id. in two paths.
 Use column pair_id for slit identification. pair_id: Pair identification number.
 Each slit produces two slit spectra: the one on top is from the ordinary beam, the one on bottom is from the extraordinary beam. xtop: x CCD position of central wavelength from top end of slit. ytop: y CCD position of central wavelength from top end of slit. xbottom: x CCD position of central wavelength from bottom end of slit. ybottom: y CCD position of central wavelength from bottom end of slit. position: First row of the rectified images (MAPPED_ALL_SCI_PMOS and MAPPED_SCI_PMOS) containing the rectified slit spectrum.
 Image rows are counted from bottom, starting from 0. length: Number of rows in rectified images including the slit spectrum. object_1, object_2,: Detected object-spectra positions in the rectified images. start_1, start_2,: Start position of the extraction interval for each object-spectrum. end_1, end_2,: End position of the extraction interval for each object-spectrum. row_1, row_2,: Row number of the REDUCED_SCI_PMOS image containing the extracted object-spectrum.
 Image rows are counted from bottom, starting from 0.
+The sources themselves are numbered from the top to the bottom of the detector.
+If more than one object per slit is detected, the object referenced in row_1 will be in the row above object in row_2, i.e., $row_1 = row_2 + 1$.

 Configuration parameters directly affecting this product are --slit_margin, --ext_radius, --cont_radius.
 Configuration parameters that may have significant impact are --startwavelength and --endwavelength.